priyasng/Mernflow/README.md

+#### This is basically Ongoing Mern Stack project - Website that features questions and answers on a wide range of topics in computer programming .

-Tech Stack Used:
+# Tech Stack Used:

-Frontend:
+## Frontend:
    React,React Router,Redux

-Backend:
+## Backend:
    Node.js,Express.js

-Cloud Storage:
+## Cloud Storage:
    Microsoft SQL

-Deployed On:
+## Deployed On:
    Netlify for front-end
    Heroku for back-end

-* Website that features questions and answers on a wide range of topics in computer programming

-* I'll add more functionalities in this project.
+## I'll add more functionalities in this project.